Arab Federation

 The Hashemite Arab Federation was a short-lived confederation that lasted from 14 February to 2 August 1958, between the Hashemite kingdoms of Iraq and Jordan.
 Although the name implies a federal structure, it was de facto a confederation.

 The Federation was formed on 14 February 1958, when King Faisal II of Iraq and his cousin, King Hussein of Jordan, sought to unite their two Hashemite kingdoms as a response to the formation of the United Arab Republic between Egypt and Syria.
 The union lasted only six months.
-Faisal II was deposed by a military coup on 14 July, and the new Iraqi government officially dissolved the Federation 2 August 1958.
+Faisal II was deposed by a military coup on 14 July, and the new Iraqi government officially dissolved the Federation on 2 August 1958.

 Background

 Talks between King Hussein and King Faisal on the Arab Federation, early 1958.

 King Faisal with his cousin King Hussein.

 Pan-Arabism and Arab nationalism were major movements in the Middle East after the dissolution of the Ottoman Empire in 1919–1925.
 Arab nationalism was particularly popular among intellectuals and the military.
 Pan-Arabists often advocated for an Arab Union that would combine all the Arabs in a single state, similar to romantic portrayals of the Ottoman Empire and the old caliphates.
 However, it was unclear who would lead any such proposed pan-Arab state, and major fissures grew between rivals for leadership.
 The Hashemite dynasty fashioned themselves as the true leaders of the Arab world, but were considered overly deferential to Western interests by other Arab nationalists, and had come to power with the assent and aid of the United Kingdom.
 Both Jordan and Iraq remained on largely friendly terms with the Western Bloc.
 In Iraq, pan-Arabism was treated with suspicion by Kurds, who were not Arabs, and by Shia Muslims, who viewed pan-Arabism as an excuse by the Arab Sunni minority to tie themselves to farther flung Sunni populations.
 The Hashemites' most prominent rival for leadership in the 1950s was Gamal Abdel Nasser, the president of Egypt, the most populous Arab country.
 Nasser, backed by the Free Officers Movement, had replaced the old monarchy of Egypt with a secular and Arab socialism-tinged republican government, and his brand of nationalism had little patience for monarchies.
 The House of Saud ruled Saudi Arabia with Wahhabi religious fervor, and was also on poor relations with the Hashemites.
 All of this ran up against the Cold War of the era, as governments turned to the Western Bloc, the Eastern Bloc, or both for support.
 The resulting struggle of how Arab nationalism intersected with it is sometimes called the Arab Cold War.